FieldRobotEvent/generate_plant_models/README.md

 # Generate plant models
 This repository contains code to proceduraly create Gazebo models of different plants using GroIMP and Meshlab.
+We provide a [repository](https://github.com/fieldrobotevent/virtual_maize_field_models) with generated maize and weed models for you to use.
+However, feel free to generate and test your own plant models.

 ## Installation
 Requires Python >= 3.7, [GroIMP 1.6](http://ufgb966.forst.uni-goettingen.de/GroIMP/) and Java 8.